kazurayam/SubprocessJ/docs/index.md

 ## Motivation, etc.

 There are many articles that tell how to use [`java.lang.ProcessBuilder`](https://docs.oracle.com/javase/8/docs/api/java/lang/ProcessBuilder.html).
 For example, I learned ["Baeldung article: Run Shell Command in Java"](https://www.baeldung.com/run-shell-command-in-java).
 The ProcessBuilder class is a state of the art with rich set of functionalities.
-But for me it is not very easy.
-It involved multi-threading to consume the stream output form subprocess.
-I do not want to repeat it often.
+But for me it is not very easy to write a program that utilized ProcessBuilder.
+It involves multi-threading to consume the stream output from subprocess.
+I do not want to repeat writing it.

-So I have made a simple wrapper of ProcessBuilder which exposes limited funtionality.
+So I have made a simple wrapper of ProcessBuilder which exposes a limited subset of its functionalities.

-I named this as `SubprocjessJ` as it is a homage to Python's [Subprocess](https://docs.python.org/3/library/subprocess.html) module.
-I like its simplicity.
+I named this as `SubprocjessJ` as it is a homage to the [Subprocess](https://docs.python.org/3/library/subprocess.html) module of Python.